Critical Security Controls guidance

 The 20 controls and supporting advice are dynamic in order that they recognise changing technology and methods of attack.
 All 20 controls, together with a brief description, are given on this site.

 Content on the CPNI pages refers to version 3.1 of the controls, released in October 2011.
-Please note that version 4 of the controls has now been published and can be found at the following address: http://www.sans.org/critical-security-controls/cag4.pdf.
+Please note that version 4.1 of the controls has now been published and can be found on the Council on CyberSecurity website.
 When auditing systems against the controls or implementing the controls, the latest version of the Consensus Audit Guidelines must be used.
 Currently this is version 4.

 This text is normally replaced by the Flash content.
 Please update your flash player here: flash player update